dell/csm-docs/content/docs/observability/deployment/_index.md

 In this case all storage system requests made by CSM for Observability will not be routed through the Authorization module.
 The following must be performed:

-#### CSI Driver for Dell EMC PowerFlex
+#### CSI Driver for Dell PowerFlex

 1. Delete the current `vxflexos-config` Secret from the CSM namespace.
     ```console
     $ kubectl delete secret vxflexos-config -n [CSM_NAMESPACE]
     ```

-2. Copy the `vxflexos-config` Secret from the CSI Driver for Dell EMC PowerFlex namespace to the CSM namespace.
+2. Copy the `vxflexos-config` Secret from the CSI Driver for Dell PowerFlex namespace to the CSM namespace.
     ```console
     $ kubectl get secret vxflexos-config -n [CSI_DRIVER_NAMESPACE] -o yaml | sed 's/namespace: [CSI_DRIVER_NAMESPACE]/namespace: [CSM_NAMESPACE]/' | kubectl create -f -
     ```

-### CSI Driver for Dell EMC PowerStore
+### CSI Driver for Dell PowerStore

 1. Delete the current `powerstore-config` Secret from the CSM namespace.
     ```console
     $ kubectl delete secret powerstore-config -n [CSM_NAMESPACE]
     ```

-2. Copy the `powerstore-config` Secret from the CSI Driver for Dell EMC PowerStore namespace to the CSM namespace.
+2. Copy the `powerstore-config` Secret from the CSI Driver for Dell PowerStore namespace to the CSM namespace.
     ```console
     $ kubectl get secret powerstore-config -n [CSI_DRIVER_NAMESPACE] -o yaml | sed 's/namespace: [CSI_DRIVER_NAMESPACE]/namespace: [CSM_NAMESPACE]/' | kubectl create -f -
     ```